How occupation ratings work

-• for new insurance cover
+• new insurance cover

 Our occupation ratings